rtlab1417/STM32_intro_shared/README.md

 [Click to jump to "STM32_Intro.pdf"](STM32_Intro.pdf)

 ## Market Parts
 The learners are urged to buy the market parts online.
-They are pretty cheap and easily available.
+They are pretty cheap and easily available online.

 1. BluePill - STM32F103C8T6 x 1
 2. ST-Link V2 - clone x 1